 Always make sure there's no finance outstanding on the car.
 If there is, and the buyer doesn't settle up with the finance company beforehand, you could end up losing the car – with no come-back.

-Don't forget, you will need insurance in place before you drive the car away – or even take it for a test drive.
+Don't forget, you'll need insurance in place before you drive the car away – or even take it for a test drive.
 It might pay to check early on how much the monthly premium will be too.
 Generally, more affordable, smaller, cars with modest engines and cheap parts have the lowest premiums.

 If there is any time left on the road tax, be sure it's included in the sale.
 If it's being sold untaxed, you will need to have road tax in place before driving it away.
 Why not haggle with the seller to see if they will arrange the road tax for you?